MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 The PersonalAccountCalendarsEnabled parameter specifies whether to allow users to connect to their personal Outlook.com or Gmail calendars in Outlook on the web.
 Valid values are:

 - $true: Users can connect to their Outlook.com or Gmail calendars to see those events in their Outlook on the web calendar.
+This is the default value.

 - $false: Users can't connect to their Outlook.com or Gmail calendars in Outlook on the web.